-The Paralympic torch traveled an average of 100 miles a day through four states and 1,000 hands on its way to Atlanta.
+The Paralympic torch travelled an average of 100 miles a day through four states and 1,000 hands on its way to Atlanta.

 The torch was lit from the eternal flame that burns at the tomb of Dr. Martin Luther King Jr., the legendary civil rights leader.

-USA, the host nation, finished atop the medal standings with 158 overall medals, including 47 gold, 46 silver and 65 bronze.
-The Americans were followed by Australia, Germany, Great Britain and Spain, respectively.
+Host nation USA finished atop the medal standings with 158 overall medals, including 47 gold, 46 silver and 65 bronze.
+They were followed by Australia, Germany, Great Britain and Spain, respectively.

 Australia’s Louise Sauvage dominated the women’s wheelchair racing events, taking the gold in the 400m, 800m, 1,500m and 5,000m.